Effective Date: June 01, 2016

 h.
 NASA's Pathways Programs Desk Guide.

 a.
-Assistant Administrator for the Office of Human Capital Management (AA, OHCM) is responsible for:
+Chief Human Capital Officer is responsible for:

 (1) Setting Agency policy for excepted service appointments and monitoring program compliance.

 (2) Reviewing a Center request for authority to pass over a person who is eligible for compensable veterans' preference for a Federal appointment to select a nonpreference eligible, coordinating such request with OPM, and notifying the Center when the request is forwarded to the OPM.